 Kelly Treiber, a Morganton native, discovered yoga since 2002.
 “It came to be as a gift when I was 51, three months before my son, Collin, died.”
-She was practicing with Lori Weimer at the time and yoga became an important part of her healing process.
+She was practicing with Lori Weimer, through whom she trained for her RYT200, at the time and yoga became an important part of her healing process.

 In 2008, she began studying to teach yoga in a blended Iyengar discipline and has done so since 2010.
 Upon the closing of her family business of 40 years, Muses Bookstore, Kelly began inviting small groups to attend classes in the empty building, holding a space for local people to practice yoga and for other teachers to offer their gifts.